sylvester-francis/Automated-Document-Compliance-Auditor/README.md

 ## Overview

 The Automated Document Compliance Auditor is a Flask-based web application that helps organizations ensure their documents comply with various regulations such as GDPR and HIPAA.
-It analyzes documents to identify missing clauses and provides AI-powered suggestions for remediation.
+It analyzes documents to identify missing clauses and provides AI-powered suggestions for remediation using Anthropic's Claude API.

 ## Key Features

 - **Document Processing**: Extract text from PDF, DOCX, and TXT files
 - **Rule-based Compliance Checking**: Detect missing clauses using regex and keyword patterns
 - **AI-Powered Suggestions**: Generate remediation text using Anthropic's Claude API
-- **Interactive UI**: Real-time highlighting and inline editing
+- **Interactive UI**: Real-time highlighting and inline editing with dark mode support
 - **Domain-specific Compliance**: Support for GDPR, HIPAA, and other standards
+- **Error Handling**: Centralized error handling system with user-friendly feedback
+- **Performance Optimization**: Caching, pagination, and background task processing
+- **Security**: Input validation, CSRF protection, and rate limiting
+- **API Access**: RESTful API for programmatic access to all features
+- **PDF Export**: Generate PDF reports for compliance results

 ## Technology Stack